One of the property owners highlighted in a federal lawsuit challenging the new rent law isn’t waiting for the lawyers to make his case.

 Liff’s messages also called for means-testing regulated tenants, who he said are living in “subsidized housing.”
 The new law did away with a provision allowing landlords to evict high-income tenants from rent-regulated units.
 The legislation severely curtailed owners’ ability to raise rents, but did not provide a subsidy, which is a payment or tax break from the government.

 Liff’s situation is featured extensively in the lawsuit, one of several challenging the new statute.
 According to the complaint, Liff and his wife purchased an Upper West Side building for $2.1 million in March.
-After spending more than $25,000 on renovations, they were unable to take over the six of the eight rent-stabilized units as planned.
+After spending more than $25,000 on architectural and engineering fees, they were unable to take over the six of the eight rent-stabilized units as planned.
 The number of apartments allowed for an owner’s personal use was limited to one by the law enacted in June.

 The complaint also alleges that, were the Liffs to sell their property, it would fetch only a fraction of the former value because of the new law.